DennisB97/FS22FlyPathfinding/README.md

 - Catmull-rom using CatmullRomSplineCreator object class.

 This is not a standalone mod, this does not do any gameplay functionality except provide some classes for use in other mods.
+The version refers only to the Grid classes as the grid is the only thing shared between mods.

 ## Features